 (x.)
 Exemptions.
 Status, condition, employment, or place of abode, may exempt from service.
-In time of war the exemptions are as follows:-Aliens and non-Europeans; persons certified as medically unfit; members and officers of Commonwealth and State parliaments; judges and police magistrates; clergymen and theological students; police and prison officials; lighthouse-keepers; medical practitioners and nurses in public hospitals; and persons having conscientious objections to bear arms.
+In time of war the exemptions are as follows:-Aliens and non-Europeans; persons certified as medically unfit; members and officers of Commonwealth and State parliaments; judges and magistrates; clergymen and theological students; police and prison officials: lighthouse-keepers; medical practitioners and nurses in public hospitals; and persons having conscientious objections to bear arms.
 Medical practitioners, non-Europeans, and conscientious objectors are not exempt from non-combatant duties.

-In time of peace the exemptions are:-Persons whose bona-fide place of residence is more than five miles from the nearest place appointed for training; those certified as medically unfit; aliens; non-Europeans (exempt from combatant duties only); school-teachers qualified as instuctors of drill; members of the permanent naval or military forces.
+In time of peace the exemptions are:-Persons whose bona-fide place of residence is more than five miles from the nearest place appointed for training; those certified as medically unfit; aliens; non-Europeans (exempt from combatant duties only); school teachers qualified as instructors of drill; members of the permanent naval or military forces.
 Theological students may be exempted from training.
 Prior to the passing of the Defence Act 1915, all male inhabitants of Australia who had resided therein for six months were required to register for military or naval training in the year in which they became 14 years of age, but the 1915 Act requires only those to register who reside within five miles of a place of training.

 Burden of proving exemption rests upon the person claiming it, a final appeal lying to the civil courts.
-Any person convicted by a court of a disgraceful or infamous crime, or who is of notoriously bad character, is permanently disqualified.
+Any person convicted by a court of a disgraceful or infamous crime, or who is a notoriously bad character, is permanently disqualified.

-(xi).
+(xi.)
 Penalties for Prevention or Evasion.
-Employers, parents and guardians may not, under a heavy penalty, prevent or attempt to prevent any employee, son or ward, who is a trainee, from rendering service; nor may any employer penalise or prejudice any employee in his employment, or attempt to do so, because of the latter's service or liability for service; but the employer is not compelled to pay the trainee's wages for the time he is away from work.
+Employers, parents, and guardians may not, under a heavy penalty, prevent or attempt to prevent any employee, son or ward, who is a trainee, from rendering service; nor may any employer penalise or prejudice any employee in his employment, or attempt to do so, because of the latter's service or liability for service; and the employer is compelled to pay the senior cadet's wages for the time he is away from work for the purpose of training (see Section 134 (1A) of Defence Act 1903-17).